InfinityTotality/lstream/README.md

 argument immediately following a function will be treated as the query.

 -d entry
-Delete stream saved under name \"entry\"
+Delete stream saved under name "entry"

 -h
 Print this help